cmorawski96/wmiimobileapp/README.md

 7. Push a commit to the remote repository (means this one) using `git push origin master`
 8. To pull changes from other collaborators use `git pull origin master`
 9. In case of *merge conflict*, email sobak[at]sobak.pl or pray to God
+10. Feel free to use this readme to help your collaborators at their projects